Neha0595/MemoryGame/README.md

 5. Assets: Contain image file of app - logo.png and you-won.png
 6. utils: Contain ArrayUtility which in turn contain code for shuffle grid cards.

+MemoryGame.pdf file: It contain screenshot of game, how to run the app and a little bit description of project.

+Run the App:
-To Run the code perform following steps from app folder:
+To run app perform following steps from app folder
 1. open CMD
 2. cd task2
 3. npm start